 Creative Producer / Filmmaker / Photographer / Event Manager￼

 Nikki’s photographic works have been published in various newspapers, magazines and online.
-She lives and works with a deeply ingrained understanding that regardless of our background, social status, age or race - we are all custodians to the earth.
-She helped establish Sustainable Dreaming with aspirations for people to understand and real-ise their connections and shared responsibility to where they call home.
-The focus of this organization is to merge modern innovations and ancient wisdoms; to utilize the arts to creatively sustain cultural practices and care for country.
+She lives and works with a deeply ingrained understanding that regardless of our background, social status, age or race - we are all custodians to the Earth.
+She helped establish Sustainable Dreaming with aspirations for people to understand and realise their connections and shared responsibility to where they call home.
+The focus of this organization is to merge modern innovations and ancient wisdoms; to utilize the arts, to creatively sustain cultural practices and care for country.

 Her values lie in conservation, artistic exploration, education and empowerment.
 Engagement with youth is especially important, as is consultation with Elders for successful projects.
-She has worked and lived with Indigenous peoples from Tasmania to Arnhem Land, and largely throughout Queensland including Cape York, Hervey Bay, K'gari Fraser Island, Sunshine Coast, Woorabinda, and Minjerribah, Stradbroke Island, Australia – where she permanently resides.
+She has worked and lived with Indigenous peoples from Tasmania to Arnhem Land, and largely throughout QLD including Cape York, Hervey Bay, K'gari Fraser Island, Sunshine Coast, Woorabinda, and Minjerribah, Stradbroke Island, Australia – where she permanently resides.

-She hopes to continue working on projects that explore and support these amazing cultures, threatened landscapes, languages, and the aspirations of First Nations people; alongside a growing team of Sustainable Dreamers that also share this focus thru their individual arts and cultural practices.
+She hopes to continue working on projects that explore and support these amazing cultures, threatened landscapes, languages, and the aspirations of First Nations people; alongside a growing team of Sustainable Dreamers that also share this focus through their individual arts and cultural practices.